7 Things Parents Should Know About the Flu in Children

 When it comes to the flu and the novel coronavirus, it’s important to remember while there are similarities, there are also key differences.
 For example, both cause fever, dry cough, and muscle and body aches.
 However, a notable distinction between Covid-19 and the flu is that the novel coronavirus infection usually begins with a fever, while the flu tends to start with a cough and then progresses to fever.
 Another difference: A change in or loss of taste or smell.

 Something parents need to watch for in children who develop Covid-19 is that some may also go on to develop inflammation of limbs and organs, like the brain and kidneys, a condition known as multisystem inflammatory syndrome in children (MIS-C).
 Although a rare syndrome, it’s important for parents to be mindful of this if their child presents other symptoms that go beyond the flu.
+(Learn more about how multi-system inflammatory syndrome works.)

 The tricky part for parents attempting to diagnose flu in children, of course, is that little ones may not be able to articulate which part of their body hurts.
 Dr. Jackson says to take note if a child refuses to drink or becomes less active, which is more symptomatic of flu than a cold.
 If you’re achy and feverish you should go see a doctor.